GarethJMoore/Pandas_to_Igor/README.md

 - name:   Name that you want to give the file and prefix of each wave name (default = None)
 - as_ibw: If true the files are saved as_ibw if false files are saved as .itx (default = False)

+The function can be found at: https://github.com/GarethJMoore/Panads_to_Igor/blob/master/pandas2Igor.py

+It can simply be copied and run in notebook before saving a Pandas dataframe as Igor file.

 ## Example:

 First import all packages needed.